LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/deploying-functions.md

 ### Toolbelt

 As mentioned in the [Getting Started document](function-as-a-service-getting-started.html), we offer you access to our Toolbelt, which is a language-specific utility library.
-The toolbelt offers access to a preconfigured capabilities such as a Salesforce client, based on [JSForce](https://jsforce.github.io/), and an HTTP Client based on [request-promise](https://www.npmjs.com/package/request-promise).
+The toolbelt offers access to a preconfigured set of capabilities such as a Salesforce client, based on [JSForce](https://jsforce.github.io/), and an HTTP Client based on [request-promise](https://www.npmjs.com/package/request-promise).
 Please click on the links to see the API Documentations for the different functions offered.

 ```javascript
 export declare class Toolbelt {